theosotr/omtd-simple-workflows/README.md

 ## Examples ##

 Inside the container try the following examples.
+The same examples can run and in the host machine.

 **Example 1**: